-The respondent may be represented by an attorney or, in some circumstances, another authorized representative.
+The person to which the agency action is directed may be represented by an attorney or, in some circumstances, another authorized representative.
 See Sections 613.310-613.330 (representation of parties).

-For limitations on procedures in a conference adjudicative hearing, see Section 647.120 (procedure for conference adjudicative hearing).
+For limitations on procedures in an informal hearing, see Section 632.030 (procedure for informal hearing).